Scanners: Cast

 William Hope, Christopher Britton, and Leon Herbert have uncredited appearances as Bicarbon Amalgamate employees.
 Neil Affleck has a minor role as a medical student.

 Production

+Financing

 Scanners was based on David Cronenberg's scripts The Sensitives and Telepathy 2000, which he planned to pitch to Roger Corman before beginning work on The Brood.
-Cronenberg has called Scanners one of his most difficult films to make; most Canadian film productions of the 1970s and the early 1980s were funded through a 100-percent Capital Cost Allowance tax shield for investors passed by Prime Minister Pierre Trudeau in 1974, and the film was rushed into production without a finished script or constructed sets in order to claim the subsidies.
+Corman was shown the script, but did nothing with it.
+Cronenberg has called Scanners one of his most difficult films to make; most Canadian film productions of the 1970s and the early 1980s were funded through a 100-percent Capital Cost Allowance tax shield for investors passed by Prime Minister Pierre Trudeau in 1974, and the film was rushed into production without a finished script or constructed sets to claim the subsidies.

+Victor Snolicki, Dick Schouten, and Pierre David of Vision 4, a company taking advantage of Canada's tax shelter policies, aided Cronenberg in the film's financing.
+Vision 4 dissolved after Schouten's death and reorganized into Filmplan International.

+Filming

+The film's first draft was not a script, but instead a series of ideas.
+The film was given two weeks of pre-production while a script was not yet written.
 According to Cronenberg, he would spend mornings prior to filming writing scenes.
+The film was initially titled The Sensitives, but it was altered as Cronenberg felt "it was too wimpy" while Scanners "was very strong".
+Cronenberg stated that the drug aspect of the film might have been influenced by Blue Sunshine.
+Star Jennifer O'Neill was given a script with all of the violence edited out and cried after seeing the uncensored script.